syncfusion-content/maui-docs/MAUI/Parallax-View/overview.md

 # .NET MAUI Parallax View (SfParallaxView) Overview

-The [SfParallaxView]() for .NET MAUI provides a perfect way for scrolling any control that implements the IParallaxView interface with a background element that translates slower than the foreground element.
+The [SfParallaxView]() for .NET MAUI provides a perfect way for scrolling any control that implements the [IParallaxView]() interface with a background element that translates slower than the foreground element.
 The [SfParallaxView]() control binds the scroll position of a foreground element (for example, list) to a background element and moves the background element at different speeds.

 ## Key features

 * Customizes the speed of the parallax scroll.
 * Supports horizontal and vertical orientation.
-* Provides built-in integration with ListView.
+* Provides built-in integration with .NET MAUI Scroll View and Syncfusion ListView.
 * Bind any control which implements IParallaxView interface.

 ![Overview image of Parallax View](ParallaxView_Images/maui_parallaxview.gif)